-The team at Milosevic Fiske LLP is proud to be supporting one of our partners, David Milosevic, in his bid to join the board of directors of the Law Society of Ontario.
+The team at Milosevic & Associates is proud to be supporting one of our partners, David Milosevic, in his bid to join the board of directors of the Law Society of Ontario.

 The Law Society of Ontario is the organization which governs lawyers and paralegals in the province.
 Members of the board, known as benchers, are elected from throughout Ontario.
 Every four years, forty lawyers are elected to become benchers by other lawyers in the province (they are joined on the board by a number of non-lawyers, paralegals, and ex-officio benchers).
 We are thrilled that David has put his name forward this year and would love to share some of the reasons we believe he would be an excellent bencher.

 David’s practice focuses on complex commercial litigation, fraud, and securities legislation.
 However, it is his dedication to Pro Bono Ontario (PBO) that has pushed him towards becoming a bencher and making access to justice a reality.

 David is PBO’s most active volunteer.
 For over ten years he has had a weekly shift at the PBO Help Center.
 His work here has seen him handle appeals for PBO clients at the Court of Appeal for Ontario and the Supreme Court of Canada.